Frequently Asked Questions

 How does RAVA mitigate these risks?

-What happens if RAVA settlement values are too conservative?
+What happens if haircuts are too conservative?

-What happens if settlement values are too aggressive?
+What happens if haircuts are too aggressive?

 Lenders take more risk than intended.
 Liquidations might not recover full value.
 This is the more dangerous failure mode, which is why RAVA errs conservative.